jayacotton/cpm3serialnon/README.md

 Also the relocator will make a mess out of your jump address's so you need to encode them at data bytes.

+On linux use the build.sh script to creat the disk image file.
+Then use dd to copy to image to the CF card.